 When a cylinder head or block has been decked or re surfaced your stock cam timing will be retarded.
-That means you will want to advance the timing to get it back to factory 0.
+That means you will want to advance the timing to get it back to where it was originally.

 Advanced Camshaft Gear Installation (recommended method):